 It was a very remarkable building right on the beach until one day when it was closed someone filled in the beach in front of it and built a convention center where the beach used to be.
 We all had a very good margarita there before moving on to the next stop.
 For more information and to see more photos of this historic building which is also on the Ensenada City Tour, go to http://rivieradeensenada.com.mx/

 We ended the tour that day at the famous Hussong’s Cantina.
 This is the oldest and best-known cantina in Baja Mexico.
-Bing Crosby, Steve McQueen, John Wayne, and Marilyn Monroe all were visitors here at one time.
+Famous people such as Bing Crosby, Steve McQueen, John Wayne, Marilyn Monroe, and Gary Hatt all were visitors here at one time.
 The only problem, by the time we arrived at 5:00 PM, there was standing room only, so some of us ended up at Papas and Beers which we didn’t mind at all.
 For more information about Hussong’s, click here. www.cantinahussongs.com/home.html

 The rally officially ended on March 1st.
 After that, we were on our own.
 The purpose of this rally was to teach RV’ers how to travel in Mexico.
 They taught us how to cross the border and how to navigate and drive south of the border.
 After that, we all went our separate ways.